StarPlayrX/bigmac/README.md

 11. Boot the USB installer, from its Terminal type:
 12. `cd /Volumes/bigmac`
 13. `./postinstall.sh`

-### Requirements
-1. Mac Pro 2008 - 2012
-2. Boot screen.
-If you don't have a boot screen, support will not be provided.
-I'll leave that adventure up to you.
-3. Native APFS Boot support.
-Dosdude1's APFS ROM Patcher is included in the 😎 folder.
-4. Your GPU Must Support Metal.
-I highly recommended this GPU: Radeon RX 580 8 GB on eBay for $299
-5. 1 external USB SSD or hard drive.
-Thumb drives are not supported.
-6. For the actual installation, A SSD or Hard drive with 60GB or more.
-256GB Recommended.

 ### Pre Install Track, Before you open the Big Sur Installer (Works with All Macs)
 1. Boot up the Install macOS Big Sur USB Disk (don't have it? run `sudo ./bigmac.sh`)